Resources

 Reynold Bailey, PhD Washington University in St. Louis: computer graphics, applied perception in graphics and visualization

-Joseph Baschnagel, Assistant Professor, PhD University at Buffalo: Attention, Smoking Behavior, Post-traumatic Stress Disorder, Psychophysiological Measurement
+Joseph Baschnagel, Associate Professor, PhD University at Buffalo: Attention, Smoking Behavior, Post-traumatic Stress Disorder, Psychophysiological Measurement

 Kirsten Condry, Associate Professor, PhD University of Minnesota: Child Development, Perceptual & Cognitive Development, Media Influences on Children

-Caroline DeLong, Associate Professor.
+Caroline DeLong, Professor.
 PhD University of Hawaii: Human & Animal Cognition, Perception, Animal Bioacoustics

-John Edlund, Assistant Professor, PhD, Northern Illinois University: Evolutionary, Social, & Forensic Psychology
+John Edlund, Professor, PhD, Northern Illinois University: Evolutionary, Social, & Forensic Psychology

 Anne Haake, PhD 1985, University of South Carolina; developmental biology, biomedical informatics and image retrieval, human-centered, adaptive computing cognitive models of perceptual expertise, multimodal user interfaces